You may map LDAP groups with SSO users through the use of Artifactory User Plugins. The full process for working with this plugin is as follows:

 - Once doing so the user was created with its default permissions.

-- If you go to the artifactory.log you will be able to see that actually, although the UI doesn’t show it, the debug line we added will show you that the user is part of the groups as he has on his LDAP server.
+- If you go to the artifactory.log you will be able to see that actually, although the UI doesn’t show it, the debug line we added will show you that the user is part of the groups as he have on his LDAP server.
 See ArtifactoryLogAfterSSO.png.
-This is due to the fact that the plugin will add the permissions per session and not as constant groups per user.
+This is due to the fact that the plugin will add the permissions per session and not as a constant groupsper user.

-- In case you try to use this user with a permission that he has on the LDAP server, it will succeed as the plugin will attach those groups permission to this user.
+- In case you try to use this user with a permission that he have on the LDAP server, it will succeed as the plugin will attach those groups permission to this user.